NO FEE UNLESS WE WIN

 Liability in Lane-Splitting Accidents: Who is Responsible?

-In Texas, bikers who find themselves in collisions while splitting lanes may encounter .
-It’s important to understand that the state operates under a .
-This means that if a is found to be more than 50% responsible for the accident, they cannot receive any compensation.
-This legal framework underscores the importance of following to protect your rights in case of an accident.
+In Texas, bikers who find themselves in collisions while splitting lanes may encounter legal challenges.
+It’s important to understand that the state operates under a modified comparative negligence rule.
+This means that if a motorcyclist is found to be more than 50% responsible for the accident, they cannot receive any compensation.
+This legal framework underscores the importance of following safety protocols to protect your rights in case of an accident.

-For example, if a motorcycle rider is deemed 20% at fault in a collision with total damages of $10,000, they would only be able to recover $8,000, reflecting their share of responsibility.
-Understanding these nuances is crucial for motorcycle riders.
-Even minor traffic infractions can impact fault assessments and, consequently, .
+For example, if a rider is deemed 20% at fault in a collision with total damages of $10,000, they would only be able to recover $8,000, reflecting their share of responsibility.
+Understanding these nuances is crucial for motorcyclists.
+Even minor traffic infractions can impact fault assessments and, consequently, compensation.

 Have you ever felt overwhelmed by the legal process after an accident?
 You’re not alone.
-Many riders face similar .
+Many riders face similar challenges.
 Seeking support from experienced professionals can make a world of difference.
 If you find yourself in this situation, consider reaching out for a consultation.
-You deserve to have your rights protected and to receive the .
+You deserve to have your rights protected and to receive the compensation you are entitled to.

 This flowchart outlines what happens after a lane-splitting accident.
 Start with the accident, assess fault, and see how it affects compensation.
 If you're mostly at fault, you won't get paid.
 If not, you can recover money based on your level of responsibility.